nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Application Developers Guide/topics/le_data_packet_length_extension.md

 );
 ```

 After the procedure executes, a *gConnEvtLeDataLengthChanged\_c* connection event is triggered with the maximum values for number of payload octets and time to transmit and receive a link layer data channel PDU.
 The event is send event if the remote device initiates the procedure.
-This procedure is shown in [Figure 5](#FIG_Z2L_PKB_BY).<br>
+This procedure is shown in [Figure](../images/figure7.png).<br>
 **Figure 5.
 Data Length Update Procedure**
 ![](../images/figure7.png "Data Length Update Procedure")